hyperskill/hyperstyle/CONTRIBUTING.md

 - [ ] I've added new language file extensions to the `Extensions` class and updated the [`language_to_extension_dict`](hyperstyle/src/python/review/application_config.py#L40) dictionary.
 - [ ] I've defined rule configs for the new language.
 - [ ] I've added functional tests for the new language.
+- [ ] I've installed all necessary files for the new language in the Dockerfile.base.

 And all the items from the "[Adding a new inspector for an existing language](#adding-a-new-inspector-for-an-existing-language)" checklist.